 Ben Morton, since 2016.

 Southern Perth.
 Tangney includes a number of suburbs on the southern shore of the Swan River and Canning River.
-Tangney covers most of Melville council area and part of Canning council area.
-Suburbs include Alfred Cove, Attadale, Melville, Applecross, Mount Pleasant, Winthrop, Leeming, Willetton, Bicton, Willagee, Ferndale, Rossmoyne and Shelley.
+Tangney covers most of Melville council area and parts of Canning and Gosnells council areas.
+Suburbs include Alfred Cove, Attadale, Melville, Applecross, Mount Pleasant, Winthrop, Leeming, Willetton, Wilson, Canning Vale, Bicton, Willagee, Ferndale, Rossmoyne and Shelley.

 Tangney was first won in 1974 by 27-year-old John Dawkins, running for the ALP.
 Dawkins only held the seat for one term, losing it in 1975.
 Dawkins later won the seat of Fremantle in 1977 and served as a cabinet minister in the Hawke government and then Treasurer in the Keating government until his retirement in 1993.

 The Liberal Party’s Peter Richardson won Tangney in 1975.
 Richardson left the Liberal Party in 1977 and joined the minor Progress Party, a libertarian pro-market party founded by John Singleton.
 He ran for the Senate in 1977, but failed to win a seat.

 Tangney was won in 1977 by Liberal candidate Peter Shack.
 He held the seat until 1983, when he lost the seat to the ALP’s George Gear.
 Gear only held the seat for one term, before transferring to Canning in 1984.
 He later served as Assistant Treasurer from 1993 to 1996, and lost Canning at the 1996 election.

 In 1984, Tangney was won back by Peter Shack, after a major redistribution shifted Tangney into much safer Liberal territory.
 He held it for the next decade, before retiring in 1993.